nuuuwan/news_lk3_data/README.md

 *2024-06-18 10:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/99943/imputed-rental-income-tax-not-intended-for-average-income-earners-president-) · `en`

-Delivering a special statement in Parliament today (18), President Ranil Wickremesinghe commented on the introduction of the proposed imputed rental income tax.
+Delivering a special statement to Parliament today (18), President Ranil Wickremesinghe said that the proposed Imputed Rental Income Tax will exempt a person’s first property.

-The President gave an assurance that the first property would be exempted from taxation, while also noting that it is intended to focus on high-net-worth individuals and not average-income earners, the President’s Media Division reported.

-◼️
+He emphasized that this tax is aimed at high net-income earners, not ordinary income earners, assuring that it will not affect those earning normal income.

+Raising a Point of Order under the Parliamentary Standing Orders, President Wickremesinghe further called for the appointment of a parliamentary select committee to review the Supreme Court’s decision on the Gender Equality Bill.

+He described the decision as perverse, noting that it challenges the rights of women and the protection of Buddhism.

+...

 [Data](articles/012db933.json)